-In both scenarios, shifts in operating parameters (such as utilisation rate and production capacity) and market conditions (such as scrap and HRC prices) can make or break the business case.
+In both scenarios, shifts in operating parameters (such as utilisation rate and production capacity) and market xvii ETC analysis based on HRC real price data from UN Comtrade.
+Average price volatility represents the standard deviation of prices from the mean between 2000 and 2020.